 Temporary Download Directory = d:\Temp\Opera

-Safari unfortunately does not provide any way to change the location of its cache directory, just like it does not provide any way to change its advanced settings in a comprehensive way.
+Safari unfortunately does not allow changing the location of its cache directory, just like it does not allow changing any of its advanced settings in a comprehensive way.